If you search for business ideas for online entrepreneurs, you get overwhelmed with lists of opportunities to make money online.

-If you manage to streamline a well targeted audience to visit your website and sell them a valuable information product that suits their interests / problems, you have a great and highly profitable business rolling for years to come.
+If you manage to streamline a well-targeted audience to visit your website and sell them a valuable information product that suits their interests/problems, you have a great and highly profitable business rolling for years to come.
 You create it once to sell it over and over again.

-There is never any reordering of quantities or ongoing negotiations with manufacturer / wholesaler.
+There is never any reordering of quantities or ongoing negotiations with manufacturer/wholesaler.
 All you have to do is streamline highly relevant traffic and keep your product updated.

 Many advantages of virtual products have lead to a huge boom of people wanting to make a business out of them.
 No surprise, the general competition in this field is high.
-Therefore, unique, quality driven and very helpful content is critical, to step ahead of competition.
+Therefore, unique, quality driven and very helpful content is critical, to step ahead of the competition.

 Don’t sacrifice quality to quick shots

 Many people take these PLR ebooks in original form and fail to promote them successfully.
-They don’t realize they cause duplicate content in the internet, which makes it close to impossible to get them ranked in the search engines.
+They don’t realize they cause duplicate content on the internet, which makes it close to impossible to get them ranked in the search engines.

-Another huge group of poor quality information products are the offers of so called internet gurus.
-They don’t use duplicate content, some of them are even launching well designed products.
+Another huge group of poor quality information products are the offers of so-called internet gurus.
+They don’t use duplicate content, some of them are even launching well-designed products.
 Here, the poor quality refers to the dubious marketing tactics they use to promote offers that are in most cases looking fancy but are free of value in the end.

 ClickBank (an online marketplace for digital products) is a good example: You can surely find good products there.
-But there also is a large amount of questionable products using even more questionable manipulative communication in their sales letters.
+But there also is a large number of questionable products using even more questionable manipulative communication in their sales letters.

 You have the chance to do it differently.
 Before you start to create your own digital product, think about where and how you want to meet your audience.
 A well established, reputable blog or website with some good amount of valuable traffic coming in, is a good preparation (Learn more about the blog business model here).